 Winter Wind – J R Rain

-Quite an unusual perspective – the protagonist is a detective who is blind and deaf following a bombing.
-Ventral themes are getting in touch with his spiritual side and interpersonal relationships breaking down / being formed in adjustment to his disability.
-Betsy his guide dog nearly stole my heart!
+Quite an unusual perspective – the protagonist is a detective made blind and deaf by a bombing.
+Central themes are getting in touch with his spiritual side and interpersonal relationships breaking down / being formed in adjustment to his disability.
+Betsy his guide dog stole my heart!

 By the same author: Elvis has Not Left the Building – What if the “King” wasn’t dead, he’d instead undergone plastic surgery and was now a PI?